ThomasVDP/HypixelModsFoundation/README.md

 Put all your extensions/mods made for this mod in `/path/to/minecraft/CustomServerMods/`!

-That's it, the mod is start working instantly!
+That's it, the mod will start working instantly!

 ## Getting Started (for developers)
 This mod's API can be added to your project using JitPack.